caseyg/awesome/TOPICS.md

 *   [tjackiw/acts-as-readable](https://github.com/tjackiw/acts-as-readable) - A simple plugin that allows a user to mark anything as 'read.'
 Common usage would include forum posts, news items, etc.

-*   [buymeasoda/soda-theme](https://github.com/buymeasoda/soda-theme) - Dark and light custom UI themes for Sublime Text

-*   [steipete/PSStackedView](https://github.com/steipete/PSStackedView) - open source implementation of Twitter/iPad stacked ui - done right.

 ## ai

+*   [modelcontextprotocol/ext-apps](https://github.com/modelcontextprotocol/ext-apps) - Official repo for spec & SDK of MCP Apps protocol - standard for UIs embedded AI chatbots, served by MCP servers

 *   [git-ai-project/git-ai](https://github.com/git-ai-project/git-ai) - A Git extension for tracking the AI-generated code in your repos